 Zhai Yao 摘要

 Zhai Yao means literally “to take what you want or need” and this is often translated as “the essentials”.
-Liang Xue Xiang taught a set of techniques and combinations called Mi Shou (secret hands) to Jiang Hua Long, who organised them into the Zhai Yao routines, which are divided into six parts (part 1 and 2 videos below).
+Liang Xue Xiang taught a set of techniques and combinations called Mi Shou (secret hands) to Jiang Hua Long, who organised them into the Zhai Yao routines, which are divided into six parts.
 Parts 4-6 are considered high level forms and traditionally were not openly taught.
 There are said to be 365 techniques in line with the Yijing. “derived are the 360 days to a cycle.
 It is said heaven has 4 seasons, man has 4 limbs, fists have 4 shapes.
 Heaven has 8 sections, man has 8 sections etc….also delivering heaven has 365 days, Man has 365 parts, Fists have 365 hands.
 Heaven has 3 treasures (Moon, Sun, Stars) and Man has 3 treasures (Qi, Blood, Essence) and so forth.”
 Master Zhang Kai Tang condensed the six forms into one form named “zhai zhai yao” but unfortunately the form was not passed on.